-David Schon is co-chair of the firm’s Historic Rehabilitation Tax Credit team.
-He represents diverse clients from institutional investors to for-profit developers and nonprofit project sponsors.
+David Schon is chair of the firm’s Historic Rehabilitation Tax Credit team.
+He represents diverse clients from institutional investors and mission driven lenders to for-profit developers and nonprofit project sponsors.

 I focus my practice on tax advantaged, triple-bottom-line investments that deliver economic, social and environmental benefits to sponsors and equity investors.
-Historic rehabilitation, new markets and renewable energy tax credits are the tools I most often see in my work.
+Historic rehabilitation, new markets and renewable energy tax credits, opportunity zones and targeted investment funds are the tools I most often see in my work.

-I’m passionate about the idea that historic buildings give people a sense of place—a shared history and good public spaces capitalize on local assets, inspiration and potential.
+I see investments in historic buildings give people a sense of place and access to shared history that inspires people and capitalizes on local assets.
 Adaptive reuse of historic buildings brings long-term, sustainable investments that increase property values and promote healthy, vibrant communities.
+Impact focused investing can address social needs with capital markets vehicles.

-I see more recognition of the unique potential of historic buildings as engines of economic development and more people seeking places to live where they can walk or bike to work.
-Sustainability and quality of life should go hand in hand.
+I see more focus on measuring impact, considering stakeholders and using the capital markets to achieve a broader definition of economic success.
+I see more recognition of the unique potential of historic buildings as engines of economic development, the role of heritage in combatting climate change and more people seeking places to live where they can walk, bike or take transit to work.
+Sustainability, resilience and quality of life can go hand in hand.

 WDET-FM (NPR Detroit) | October 12, 2017